xbc5/writing-portfolio/linux/qubes_vs_linux/README.md

 - [PIE/PIC](https://en.wikipedia.org/wiki/Position-independent_code) (Position Independent Executables and Position Independent Code): A fancy way of saying that executables frequently change their address (in memory) to avoid the bad guys.

 There are a lot of other aspects about the Linux system that contribute to its security, but they're outside of the scope of this article.
-The point that I wish to make is that Linux does some things to protect your system, but it operates on one simple principle: protect the system.
+The point that I wish to make is that Linux does some things to protect your system, but it operates on one simple principle: **prevention**.
 If the system is compromised, the game is over.

 # Qubes Does Security Differently: Disposable Containers